The following 80 authorities

 have released under licence the data about their rights of way:

-Barnsley, Bath and North East Somerset, Bedford, Bexley, Blaenau Gwent, Bolton, Bristol (City of), Buckinghamshire, Bury, Calderdale, Cardiff, Central Bedfordshire, Ceredigion, Cheshire East, Cheshire West and Chester, Cornwall, Derbyshire, Devon, Dorset, Durham, East Riding of Yorkshire, East Sussex, Essex, Flintshire, Gloucestershire, Gwynedd, Hampshire, Herefordshire, Hertfordshire, Kirklees, Lancashire, Leicestershire, Lincolnshire, Norfolk, North Lincolnshire, North Somerset, North York Moors National Park, Northumberland, Nottingham (City of), Nottinghamshire, Oldham, Oxfordshire, Pembrokeshire, Poole, Redcar and Cleveland, Rhondda Cynon Taff, Rochdale, Rotherham, Rutland, Salford, Shropshire, Slough, Somerset, South Gloucestershire, Southampton (City of), Staffordshire, Stockport, Stockton on Tees, Surrey, Swansea, Tameside, Thurrock, Torbay, Torfaen, Wakefield, Warrington, West Berkshire, West Sussex, Wigan, Wiltshire, Windsor and Maidenhead, Worcestershire, Wrexham and York
+Barnsley, Bath and North East Somerset, Bedford, Bexley, Blaenau Gwent, Bolton, Bournemouth, Brighton and Hove (City of), Bristol (City of), Buckinghamshire, Bury, Calderdale, Cardiff, Central Bedfordshire, Ceredigion, Cheshire East, Cheshire West and Chester, Cornwall, Derbyshire, Devon, Dorset, Dudley, Durham, East Riding of Yorkshire, East Sussex, Essex, Flintshire, Gloucestershire, Gwynedd, Hampshire, Herefordshire, Hertfordshire, Kirklees, Lancashire, Leicestershire, Lincolnshire, Medway, Norfolk, North Lincolnshire, North Somerset, North York Moors National Park, Northumberland, Nottingham (City of), Nottinghamshire, Oldham, Oxfordshire, Pembrokeshire, Poole, Redcar and Cleveland, Rhondda Cynon Taff, Rochdale, Rotherham, Rutland, Salford, Sefton, Shropshire, Slough, Somerset, South Gloucestershire, Southampton (City of), Staffordshire, Stockport, Stockton on Tees, Surrey, Swansea, Tameside, Thurrock, Torbay, Torfaen, Wakefield, Warrington, West Berkshire, West Sussex, Wigan, Wiltshire, Windsor and Maidenhead, Wokingham, Worcestershire, Wrexham and York

 Please e-mail me